 Client: Christchurch City Council; Environment Canterbury

-EOS role: End-to-end monitoring delivery – programme and methodology design to national standards, annual field surveys, laboratory invertebrate identification and sample processing, statistical trend analysis and reporting, and community-monitoring support
+Our role: Programme and methodology design to national standards, annual field surveys, laboratory sample processing and invertebrate identification, and community-monitoring support

 Location: Te Ihutai/Avon-Heathcote Estuary and the mouths of the Ōpāwaho/Heathcote and Ōtākaro/Avon rivers, Ōtautahi/Christchurch

-Te Ihutai / Avon-Heathcote Estuary is one of New Zealand’s largest urban estuaries – a tidal system on the edge of Ōtautahi/Christchurch that is both an important mahinga kai area and the receiving environment for the city’s two main rivers.
-In 2005, Christchurch City Council, Environment Canterbury and the Avon-Heathcote Estuary Ihutai Trust agreed a ‘Healthy Estuary & Rivers of the City’ programme to provide a road map for coordinated, multi-agency investment in long-term monitoring, and EOS Ecology was commissioned to design and implement the estuary and tidal river-mouth component.
-We built the survey methodology around recognised national estuary monitoring standards – jointly approved by CCC and Environment Canterbury – focusing on the indicators that matter most for estuarine health: sediment contamination, nutrient levels, macroalgae cover, and the infaunal and epifaunal invertebrate communities (including cockle abundance) that live in and on the estuary bed, sampled across up to seven sites in the estuary and the mouths of the Ōpāwaho/Heathcote and Ōtākaro/Avon rivers.
+Te Ihutai/Avon-Heathcote Estuary is one of Aotearoa New Zealand’s largest urban estuaries – a tidal system on the edge of Ōtautahi/Christchurch that is both an important mahinga kai area and the receiving environment for the city’s two main rivers.
+In 2005, Christchurch City Council (CCC), Environment Canterbury (ECan), and the Avon-Heathcote Estuary Ihutai Trust agreed a ‘Healthy Estuary & Rivers of the City’ programme to provide a road map for coordinated, multi-agency investment in long-term monitoring, and EOS Ecology was commissioned to design and implement the estuary and tidal river mouth component.
+We built the survey methodology around recognised national estuary monitoring standards (jointly approved by CCC and ECan), focusing on the indicators that matter most for estuarine health: sediment contamination, nutrient levels, macroalgae cover, and the infaunal and epifaunal invertebrate communities (including cockle abundance), sampled across seven sites in the estuary and the mouths of the Ōpāwaho/Heathcote and Ōtākaro/Avon rivers.

-Since 2007, our science team has been the consistent provider of the annual field surveys and the laboratory invertebrate identification that underpin the programme, and the resulting data forms the basis of Environment Canterbury’s Healthy Estuary & Rivers of the City reporting.
-The real value of that consistency became clear after the 2010/11 Canterbury earthquakes: because we held a standardised, multi-site record reaching back years before the quakes, the dataset became a rare natural experiment for evaluating earthquake-driven change in an urban estuary – from physical shifts in the estuary bed (some sites rose by close to half a metre) through to changes in invertebrate community structure.
-Related shellfish monitoring – originally designed to track the closure of the estuary’s wastewater discharge and the move to an ocean outfall – was similarly well placed to capture the ecological effects of the unprecedented discharge of untreated wastewater into the estuary after the earthquakes, and those findings have since been presented at science conferences and in public-facing outputs.
+Since 2007 we have been the consistent provider of annual field surveys and field and laboratory invertebrate identification which underpins the programme, and the resulting data forms the basis of Environment Canterbury’s Healthy Estuary & Rivers of the City reporting.
+The real value of that consistency became clear after the 2010/11 Canterbury earthquakes.
+Because we held a standardised, multi-site record reaching back years before the quakes, the dataset became a rare natural experiment for evaluating earthquake-driven change in an urban estuary, from physical shifts in the estuary bed (some sites rose by close to half a metre) through to changes in invertebrate community structure.
+Related shellfish monitoring – originally designed to track the closure of the estuary’s wastewater discharge and the move to an ocean outfall – was similarly well placed to capture the ecological effects of the unprecedented discharge of untreated wastewater into the estuary after the earthquakes.

-In 2022 we worked with Environment Canterbury to review and refresh the programme so it would sit more closely alongside the council’s monitoring in other Canterbury estuaries; the review confirmed the robustness of the original 2005 design, with only minor updates needed, which we implemented from 2023.
-That same year we also supported the Avon-Heathcote Estuary Ihutai Trust to establish its first community-based cockle population monitoring across the estuary’s intertidal and subtidal habitats, analysing and reporting on the results.
-Nearly two decades on, the programme’s strength is its continuity: a single, defensible, methodologically consistent dataset that turns annual monitoring into genuine trend detection, gives CCC and Environment Canterbury a sound basis for decisions about a complex and changing estuary, and demonstrates the kind of long-term monitoring stewardship – design, field delivery, laboratory processing, analysis and reporting under one roof – that the same approach can bring to estuarine and coastal systems anywhere.
+In 2022 we worked with ECan to review and refresh the programme so it would sit more closely alongside the council’s monitoring in other Canterbury estuaries; the review confirmed the robustness of the original 2005 design, with only minor updates needed, which we implemented from 2023.
+That same year we also supported the Avon-Heathcote Estuary Ihutai Trust to establish its first community-based cockle population monitoring across the estuary’s intertidal and subtidal habitats.
+Nearly two decades on, the programme’s strength is its continuity: a single, defensible, methodologically consistent dataset that turns annual monitoring into genuine trend detection, and gives CCC and ECan a sound basis for decisions about a complex and changing estuary.

 Tararua Dairy Farms Stream Health